PROSTLE/AarthiAI/README.md

-# 📈 StockSense AI — AI-Powered Stock Market Prediction
+# 📈 AARTHI-AI — AI-Powered Stock Market Prediction

 > **Hackathon Project** | Built in 48 hours

 ##🎤 Elevator Pitch (30 seconds)

-*"StockSense AI uses deep learning and NLP to predict stock prices 5 days ahead.
+*"AARTHI-AI uses deep learning and NLP to predict stock prices 5 days ahead.
 Enter any ticker — our LSTM model analyzes 2 years of market data and technical indicators, while FinBERT reads the latest financial news to gauge market sentiment.
 You get an interactive chart with predictions, a confidence score,